How to Plan a Perfect Day Trip to Rottnest Island in Australia

 For even more ideas of things to do on Rottnest Island head on over to the official website here.

+I hope this guide helps you to plan your perfect Rottnest Island trip!
 Have you ever done a day trip to Rottnest Island or stayed overnight?
 What was your favorite thing about this destination?
 Remember, ferries book up during the peak season so pre-book your same-day Rottnest Island ferry tickets here or your round trip, flexible return ferry tickets here.

 If you’re ready to book your trip, click here to check out accommodation options on Rottnest Island or head on over here to check availability at Discovery Rottnest’s glamping tents.
 Alternatively, you can stay overnight in Perth in Cottesloe or Fremantle.
 Click here to check out accommodation options in Perth!